Current Art History Graduate Students

 • Email: ari.lipkis@temple.edu

-• Ari Lipkis is focusing on Northern Italian architecture from Leon Battista Alberti to Vincenzo Scamozzi, from built works to drawings to theoretical treatises and printed matter.
+• Ari Lipkis (he/him/his) focuses on Northern Italian architecture from Leon Battista Alberti to Vincenzo Scamozzi, from built works to drawings to theoretical treatises and printed matter.
 Ari’s research has been on the role of the fantastic or fantasia, as well as mimesis, in the spread and development of new architectural innovations in the sixteenth century.
-Ari’s research examines architectural and urban vedute and their utilization by architects as statements about how they aligned their contemporary...
+Ari’s research examines architectural and urban vedute and their utilization by architects as statements about how they aligned their contemporary work with antiquity.
+Of particular interest are works that foretell the ...

 • Read More